Best Business Hosting Provider 2020

 10. Monthly data

-The montly data cap is the amount of data you can send and receive each month.
+The monthly data cap is the amount of data you can send and receive each month.
 It is essentially the number of visitors your website can serve.
 This is arguably a more important metric than storage.
 The average website is 3MB to load.
 This means your server must send 3MB of data to every single visitor that lands on your website.
-If your webhost gives you 10GB of bandwidth every month, at 3MB/page, it means you can serve 3413 visitors per month.
+If your web host gives you 10GB of bandwidth every month, at 3MB/page, it means you can serve 3413 visitors per month.

 [Data transfer is how much data you can send and receive]

 Server speed refers to many things.
 It can mean the processor power, the data transfer rate, the latency of the connection, the read/write speed onto the hard drive, etc. In the end, all of these factors will affect how fast your website loads.

 The central aim of a business website is to provide a pleasant user experience.
 A slow, unresponsive website is the opposite of pleasant.
 We chose server speed as the second most important aspect of business hosting because the user experience is critical to business success.

 The hard part is that you can’t test for server speed until you actually host your website on there.
 This is where the money back guarantee comes in.
 After you have your website fully set-up and ready to go, check your website with:

 - ByteCheck – it checks for the Time to First Byte, or how long it takes between browser request and server response.
 The TTFB should be no more than 200 milliseconds.

 - WebPageTest– it checks for loading speeds and gives you a waterfall diagram of the loading speed and order of the elements on your website.
 A waterfall diagram looks like this.

 Server reliability is one of the most important aspects when it comes to web hosting.
 You’ll hear it referred to as an “uptime guarantee”, where the hosting company guarantees that your blog will be accessible most of the time.
 This guarantee is usually fulfilled in the form of a discount or cash credit.